isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/lean-process-and-job-redesign-for-construction-sector.md

 ### Subsidies and funding:

--Up to 80% funding, capped at S$30,000 per organisation under the <a href="https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html" target="_blank" rel="noopener">Support for Job Redesign under Productivity Solutions Grant (PSG-JR)</a> to work with pre-approved consultants to redesign work processes, tasks and responsibilities
+- Up to 80% funding, capped at S$30,000 per organisation under the <a href="https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html" target="_blank" rel="noopener">Support for Job Redesign under Productivity Solutions Grant (PSG-JR)</a> to work with pre-approved consultants to redesign work processes, tasks and responsibilities

-'-Participating organisations will receive up to 80% funding, capped at S$30,000 per organisation till 31 May 2022.
+- Participating organisations will receive up to 80% funding, capped at S$30,000 per organisation till 31 May 2022.
 Thereafter, the PSG-JR funding rate will revert back to up to 70%, capped at S$30,000 per organisation.

 [Read More](https://www.wsg.gov.sg/lean-construction-job-redesign-guide.html){:target="_blank"}{:rel="noopener"}
 ---